umarfarooq360/URStash-beta/README.md

 ###Whats to be done
 * Improve the UI.
 Create Login/Signup Page, About Us Section.
+MAKE SURE IDS MATCH.
+(Shiv)
 * Have the node server generate dynamic URL pages for new each item that the user clicks on.
+(Omar) (Alex frontend)
-* Implement buy/sell mechanism, and email sending.
+* Implement buy/sell mechanism, and email sending.(John)
 * Notifications for item sold.
 * Maybe a settings/Profile page for users.
 * Performace optimization.
 * Testing and Demoing.